tatiananantes/skills-workshops/object_oriented_programming/domain_model_diagramming/README.md

 The objects in your model are represented by boxes subdivided into up to three sections.
 The name of the object is placed in the top section, any instance variables go in the middle, and methods are listed in the bottom section.
 The arrows between the boxes indicate that the class at the base of the arrow knows about the class at the tip.

-UML covers 13 different diagram types, each tailored to particular situations.
+In total, UML covers 13 different diagram types.
 Different forms work for different cases.
 Experiment!

 ## How do you implement a program using a domain modelling-driven approach?